AIHubCentral/docs/assets/RVC/Cloud/Applio Lightning Ai.md

 ## Usage
 Now that you have the web interface running via Lightning.AI, the rest of the process is **identical to using a local installation.**

-For all subsequent steps, including application settings and model usage, please continue by following the Local Guide.
+For all subsequent steps please continue by following the Local Guide.

 [!button text="Continue with the Local Guide" icon="arrow-right" target="blank"](https://docs.aihub.gg/rvc/local/applio/#inference)